KrisHHFI/React-Weather-App/README.md

 2) Download the project and extract the folder.
 3) Navigate to the project folder in Command Prompt.
 4) Execute the command "npm install".
+5) Create a free account with OpenWeatherMap.
+Then, copy your API code and replace the apiCode value in the LocationInputProps file (src/Components/LocationInput.tsx).
-5) Then execute the command "npm start", which will launch the program.
+6) Then execute the command "npm start", which will launch the program.
-6) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+7) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.